MidFord/BetterPixelArtDownscale/README.md

 # BetterPixelArtDownscale
 Python scripts for resizing pixel art to a smaller scale while preserving sharp edges and fine details.
 Ideal for video game development and graphic design projects.
 Simplify your pixel art resizing with this efficient and user-friendly toolkit.

-Tests that were carried out and their results are shown below:
 ## Usage
 The code is composed of two 4 essential modules, which are:
 ### pattern_noise